Column Element

 The Column Element goes hand in hand with the Container Element, and is another essential structural component when building your site in Avada.

-Back in Avada 7.0, we completely re-imagined both the Container and Column elements, basing them on CSS Flexbox.
+We completely re-imagined both the Container and Column elements, basing them on CSS Flexbox.
 This means that extremely flexible positioning and spacing are now a part of the Avada Builder.
 At the same time, we kept our classic setup for Containers and Columns in case you want to keep using it on pre-existing sites.
-For more information on this, see the Introducing Flexbox For Containers and Columns doc.
+For more information on this, see the Flexbox For Containers and Columns doc.

 The options below are what you will see for the Flex-based Columns.
 If you are using the Legacy options, please see the Container and Column Element Legacy Settings document for a rundown of those options.